Niloykoiry/Niloykoiry/README.md

 💡 &nbsp;I'm a Full-Stack(MERN) developer having 2years+ experience.\
 🎓 &nbsp;I'm a Mathematics Graduate from University of Dhaka.\
-🌱 &nbsp;I'm on track for learning more about Web3, New technologies related to Web Development, and Data Structure & Algorithm.\
+🌱 &nbsp;I'm on track for learning more about Web3, New technologies related to Web Development, Systems Design, and Data Structure & Algorithm.\
 ✍️ &nbsp;In my free time, I pursue Graphic Design and Blog Writing as hobbies/side hustles.\
 ✉️ &nbsp;You can shoot me an email at koiry.niloy@gmail.com.
 I'll try to respond as soon as I can.\
 📄 &nbsp;Please have a look at my [Resume](https://www.adityavsingh.com/resume.html) for more details about me.
 I'm open to feedback and suggestions!